sjsu-library/unionist/_template/unionist--text-0163.md

   Societies, embracing 6,511 members, to which<br>have been added 2,375 others, and fourteen new societies have been organized,<br>embracing 761 members.
 This tells well for Temperance effort in Massachusetts.<br>Let our Connecticut friends do likewise.<br>
-scholarlyNotes: I have not yet determined if the hyper-active Temperance Advocate Daniel Frost is the same as the Daniel Frost, Jr., of Canterbury (1787-1863), who was among the opponents of the Canterbury Female Academy
+scholarlyNotes:
-commentary:
+commentary: I have not yet determined if the hyper-active Temperance Advocate Daniel Frost is the same as the Daniel Frost, Jr., of Canterbury (1787-1863), who was among the opponents of the Canterbury Female Academy.
 relatedPeople: Daniel Frost
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0207
 relatedText:
 relatedTextIssue:
 filename: